|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Ms. Brown is a former HIV Clinical Scholar, trained at SUNY-DMC from 1998-2000 where she received specialized training in HIV care.
 She is also certified to perform colposcopies.
 She was hired as a clinician for the SHC and the Women's International HIV Study (WIHS) following her Scholars training in 2000.
 Ms. Brown has served as the coordinator of the SHC CQI program since 2000.
 She led the SHC's participation in the HIV/AIDS Bureau (HAB) and the Institute for Healthcare Improvement (IHI) Collaborative on Improving Care for People Living with HIV/AIDS Disease between 2000 and 2001.
 Ms. Brown also received an MPH from SUNY-DMC in 2004.
 Prior to her tenure with STAR, Ms. Brown worked as a physician assistant for Addiction Research and Treatment Corporation, a drug treatment program in an underserved urban setting providing primary care and drug treatment to poly-substance users.

-Katherine Marx, FNP, MPH
+Karen Behringer, FNP, MPH